Women Veterans Health Care

 Military Sexual Trauma

-VA refers to sexual assault or repeated, threatening sexual harassment during military service as military sexual trauma (MST).
-Approximately one out of five women who visits VA facilities tells their VA health care provider they experienced sexual trauma in the military.
-To help Veterans recover from MST, VA provides free care for related physical and mental health conditions.
-Veterans do not need to have a service-connected VA disability rating; they may be able to receive MST care even if they are not eligible for other VA care.
+VA refers to sexual assault or threatening sexual harassment during military service as military sexual trauma (MST).
+Approximately one out of three women who visits VA facilities tells their VA health care provider they experienced sexual trauma in the military.
+To help individuals recover from MST, VA provides free care for related physical and mental health conditions.
+Individuals do not need to have a service-connected VA disability rating; they may be able to receive MST care even if they are not eligible for other VA care.
 Learn more about treatment for MST.

 Every VA facility has a designated MST Coordinator who serves as a contact person for MST-related issues.
-This person can help Veterans find and access VA services and programs, state and federal benefits, and community resources.
+This person can help Veterans find and access VA services and programs.
 Every VA facility also has providers knowledgeable about treatment for the effects of MST.
 For more information about services available, Veterans can speak with their existing VA health care provider, contact the MST Coordinator at their nearest VA Medical Center, or contact their local Vet Center.
-Learn more from the National Center for PTSD (196.7 KB, PDF).
+Learn more from VA's MST internet site.